dqwang122/SALAM/README.md

 # SALAM: Study Assistant for Large Language Models
 This is the repository for the paper: [*Learning from Mistakes via Interactive Study Assistant for Large Language Models* (SALAM)](https://browse.arxiv.org/pdf/2305.13829.pdf).

-This project is still on process.
+This project is still in process.
 We will update the code and data soon.

 ![SALAM](figs/framework.jpg)